 We take a multimodal approach to developmental science that includes a variety of experimental approaches based on the research questions of interest.
 Approaches include observational assessments of parent-child interactions, questionnaires, and behaviour-centric games concurrent with measures of brain activity (electroencephalography, EEG), cardiac physiology (electrocardiography, ECG; impedance cardiography, IC) and stress hormones (salivary and hair samples).

 In our BUDS line of research, we are learning how to better support individuals’ abilities to prepare for and cope with stress.
 This includes the development of challenging laboratory-based tasks that include measures of performance under stress, and the protective role of social support from close family members or friends.
+This work is funded through the Social Sciences and Humanities Research Council of Canada.

 Recently, we have shown that individual differences in brain activity (EEG) during selective attention covaries with cardiac physiology (ECG; IC) in both children and adults.
 We are building on this research to investigate the importance of cardiac physiology to neurocognitive function for families experiencing chronic stress.